-Chief Executive Officer's 2005 Compensation.
-The base salary component of Mr. Spilman's compensation for fiscal 2005 was \$325,000, up from \$318,000 in fiscal 2004 and \$300,000 in fiscal 2003.
-Mr. Spilman's bonus, based on quantifiable, objective performance measures set at the beginning of the year (which related to operating income), was 37% of the maximum potential bonus amount for the year.
+Chief Executive Officer's 2006 Compensation.
+The base salary component of Mr. Spilman's compensation for fiscal 2006 was \$335,000, up from \$325,000 in fiscal 2005 and \$318,000 in fiscal 2004.
+Mr. Spilman's bonus is based on quantifiable, objective performance measures set at the beginning of the year (which for fiscal 2006 related to operating income).
+No bonus was paid to Mr. Spilman for fiscal 2006 because the threshold performance criteria were not achieved.

-For fiscal year 2006, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
+For fiscal year 2007, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
 These criteria are heavily weighted toward improved operating earnings consistent with the financial objectives of the Company and representative of the success needed to ensure growth and profitability.